joonhosung/GPU-Ray_Trace-Rust/PROPOSAL.md

 * Low iteration or depth parameters frequently resulted in grainy output
 * Pure ray-tracing requires each light ray to interact with every object point for smooth rendering, resulting in extensive computing
 * Rendering times were prohibitive:
-  * Biplane base case (kd-tree depth 2): ~995 seconds per ray-trace iteration (~115 days for 10,000 iterations)
+  * Biplane base case (KD-tree depth 2): ~995 seconds per ray-trace iteration (~115 days for 10,000 iterations)
-  * Biplane with deep kd-tree optimization (depth 17): ~8 hours for 10,000 iterations
+  * Biplane with deep KD-tree optimization (depth 17): ~8 hours for 10,000 iterations
 These results clearly demonstrate the need for significant performance optimization.
 The current rendering times, particularly for complex scenes like the biplane, are impractical for real-world applications.
-While kd-tree acceleration provides some improvement, additional optimization strategies are essential for achieving usable performance.
+While KD-tree acceleration provides some improvement, additional optimization strategies are essential for achieving usable performance.

-Furthermore, we found that increasing the K-D tree depth can lead to longer rendering times for simpler scenes (wada).
-This was likely due to the size of the tree exploding as the depth increases.
-This means that even though the bounding box volume of the spheres within the scene decrease, the time required to access all the nodes of the tree increase.
-This further shows that there are performance bottlenecks existing within the current code.
+Furthermore, increasing the K-D tree depth can lead to longer rendering times for simpler scenes (wada).
+This was likely due to the size of the tree exploding as the depth increased.
+This means that even though the bounding box volume of the spheres within the scene decreases, the time required to access all the tree nodes increases.
+This further shows that performance bottlenecks exist within the current code.

 | Test Case | Samples/Pixel | Assured Depth | KD Tree Depth | Jun Ho's Time | Jackson's Time |
 |-----------|---------------|---------------|---------------|---------------|----------------|